noorfinances-eng/noorchain-core/docs/NOORCHAIN_PoSS_Logic_Overview_1.1.md

 IncrementDailySignalsCount(ctx, address, date)

-They are updated inside the internal signal pipeline but daily limits are not yet enforced.
+They are updated inside the internal signal pipeline, but daily limits are not yet enforced.
 This will be part of a later step.

-3. Pending Mint Queue (planning only) x/noorsignal/types/pending_mint.go (name may differ depending on repo)
+3. Pending Mint Queue (planning only)

+File: x/noorsignal/types/pending_mint.go (exact name may differ depending on repo)

-The idea:
+Concept:

 Every processed PoSS signal creates a PendingMint entry in the PoSS store.

-This entry contains:
+Each entry contains:

-participant / curator addresses,
+participant and curator addresses,

 signal type,

 planned rewards (participant + curator),

-block height & timestamp.
+block height and timestamp.

-The keeper exposes:

-go
-Copier le code
-func (k Keeper) RecordPendingMint(
-    ctx sdk.Context,
-    participantAddr string,
-    curatorAddr string,
-    signalType SignalType,
-    participantReward sdk.Coin,
-    curatorReward sdk.Coin,
-) error
+Keeper helper:

+Keeper.RecordPendingMint(ctx, participantAddr, curatorAddr, signalType, participantReward, curatorReward)

+Important:

-Important: this does not mint coins.
+This does not mint coins.

 It is a planning mechanism for a later minting phase, which can:

 run in a separate handler,